Health x Housing Lab Research

 Permanent Supportive Housing Overdose Prevention (POP) Study

-Focused attention on marginalized populations and the social conditions affecting overdose is critically important to forestall deaths and reduce widening inequities.
+Focused attention on the social conditions affecting overdose is critically important to forestall deaths and reduce widening inequities.
 This study (2022–27) uses a stepped wedge cluster randomized controlled trial and qualitative interviews to examine the implementation of evidence-based practices to prevent overdose in permanent supportive housing—housing that serves formerly homeless individuals who face disproportionately high risk for overdose—in New York City and New York’s capital region.
 The study is being conducted in partnership with the Corporation for Supportive Housing.
 Findings will lay the groundwork for widespread implementation of overdose prevention practices in permanent supportive housing and inform similar implementation efforts for other housing settings that serve at-risk populations.
 This study is funded by the National Institute on Drug Abuse.
 The principal investigator is Kelly M. Doran, MD.

 COVID-19 Hotel Intervention for People Experiencing Homelessness (CHIP) Study